Weet-Bix: History

-Production began at 659 Parramatta Road, Leichhardt, under the management of Osborne and with the financial backing of Arthur Shannon, who created the company "Grain Products" to manufacture the cereal.
-Osborne's friend Malcolm Ian Macfarlane from New Zealand joined him to take on a marketing role.
-The product was so successful that in October 1928, Shannon sold the rights in the product to the Australasian Conference Association Limited (Sanitarium Health Food Company, a wholly owned subsidiary and venture of the Seventh-day Adventist Church in Australia).
+Production began at 659 Parramatta Road, Leichhardt, under the management of Osborne, and with the financial backing of Arthur Shannon, who created the company Grain Products to manufacture the cereal.
+Osborne's friend, Malcolm Ian Macfarlane, from New Zealand, joined him to take on a marketing role.
+The product was so successful that, in October 1928, Shannon sold the rights in the product to the Australasian Conference Association Limited (Sanitarium Health Food Company, a wholly owned subsidiary and venture of the Seventh-day Adventist Church in Australia).

 Macfarlane suggested that they ship the product to New Zealand, where it proved so successful that it became difficult to adequately supply the market from Australia.
-Osborne and MacFarlane went to New Zealand and factories were established in Auckland and Christchurch.
+Osborne and MacFarlane went to New Zealand and established factories in Auckland and Christchurch.
 However, once again, Shannon sold out to the Australasian Conference Association Limited.

-Osborne and Macfarlane then exported the product to South Africa and with Shannon's financial backing, went to that country and a factory was built in Cape Town, with Osborne managing sales.
-This enterprise was also subsequently sold, this time to Bokomo.While in South Africa, Osborne and Macfarlane sought to obtain more satisfactory financial backing to secure Osborne's product.
-A group was formed, Osborne refined the product and he and Macfarlane went to England to form the British & African Cereal Company, Ltd., which they registered in London in 1932, as a Private Company, with the proprietor shown as Weetabix Limited of Weetabix Mills, Burton Latimer, Kettering.
-All shares in the company were specified to be under the control of the Directors, the first of whom were Bennison Osborne, Malcolm Ian Macfarlane, Alfred Richard Upton and Arthur Stanley Scrutton.
-For the purpose of differentiating the product from that sold in Australia, New Zealand and South Africa, the product was named "Weetabix".
+Osborne and Macfarlane then exported the product to South Africa and, with Shannon's financial backing, went to that country and built a factory in Cape Town, with Osborne managing sales.
+That enterprise was also sold subsequently, this time to Bokomo.
+While in South Africa, Osborne and Macfarlane sought to obtain more satisfactory financial backing to secure Osborne's product.
+A group was formed, Osborne refined the product, and he and Macfarlane went to England to establish the product there.

+The British & African Cereal Company, Ltd. was registered in London in 1932, as a private company, with the proprietor shown as Weetabix Limited of Weetabix Mills, Kettering.
+All shares in the company were specified to be under the control of the directors, the first of whom were Bennison Osborne, Malcolm Ian Macfarlane, Alfred Richard Upton and Arthur Stanley Scrutton.
+For the purpose of legally differentiating the product from that sold in Australia, New Zealand and South Africa, the product was named Weetabix.

 Osborne and Macfarlane became the joint managing directors with Osborne controlling production and Macfarlane controlling marketing.
 Sites for the factory were examined, with Burton Latimer in Northamptonshire eventually being chosen, due in part to the offer of a disused flour mill by a Mr. George, who requested shares in the company and who was subsequently offered a seat on the existing board of directors.
 In 1933, Macfarlane left the company to pursue other business interests, leaving Osborne as the sole managing director.
 George eventually became chairman of the board.
-Osborne sold his shareholding to the directors in July 1936, at which time the company was renamed "Weetabix Limited".
+Osborne sold his shareholding to the directors in July 1936, at which time the company was renamed Weetabix Limited.

-Osborne proceeded at that time to the United States, establishing a Weetabix factory in Clinton, Massachusetts.
-However, the venture was unsuccessful.
-Weetabix eventually entered the US market from Canada via Clinton, Massachusetts, the site of the original US factory.
+At that time, Osborne established a Weetabix factory in the US, at Clinton, Massachusetts.
+However, the venture was unsuccessful, and Weetabix eventually entered the US market from Canada via Clinton, the site of the original US factory.

+Weet-Bix Clusters are to be discontinued by June 2025.

+Varieties

 Gluten Free Weet-Bix

-In July 2014 Sanitarium introduced Gluten Free Weet-Bix, produced from sorghum grains.
-Earlier in 2014, the company had recommissioned their Perth-based Weet-Bix factory into a dedicated gluten free manufacturing facility to produce this new product.
+In July 2014, Sanitarium introduced gluten-free Weet-Bix, produced from sorghum grains.
+Earlier in 2014, the company had recommissioned their Perth-based Weet-Bix factory into a dedicated gluten-free manufacturing facility to produce this new product.